Last Updated: September 10, 2020

 When in-person classes are permitted, Country Day plans to host classes on our campus for as many students as possible per day while taking appropriate health and safety precautions.
 We have created smaller student cohort groups, will be practicing physical distancing, wearing face coverings, and conducting enhanced cleaning of our campus.
 We also are limiting visitors to campus, have installed plexiglass barriers in reception areas, and members of our staff has been thoroughly trained in contact tracing.

+Country Day has developed these COVID-19 policies and procedures to return to on-campus instruction across all three divisions.
 We are confident that our new COVID-19 policies will provide a strong plan to protect our families, faculty, and staff.
 The policies and procedures were crafted with the input of Sacramento County Health Department and Country Day parents in the medical field and adhere to health and safety guidance by the CDC, the state of California, and the county.

 Since 1964, Sacramento Country Day School has delivered the best education in the region.
-Nothing about that has changed, and despite these challenging circumstances, our school and our community will grow stronger.
+Nothing about that has changed, and despite these challenging circumstances, our school and our community grow stronger.

 Coronavirus-Related Tuition Assistance for 2020-21